Gucci heirs threaten legal action over Ridley Scott film

 The Gucci family has not been involved with the fashion house since the 1990s.
 The luxury brand is currently owned by the French group Kering.

-The film premiered in Britain earlier in November, and will be released in Italy on December 16.
+The film premiered in Britain last month and will be released in Italy on Dec 16.